 1.5 Rational for this work:

 The main motivation for this work is to enhance the plastic circular economy, promote reuse, and develop value-added materials for packaging plastic waste.
-The resulting composite materials can be used for various applications, such as automotive parts, battery casings, etc. Choosing non-food applications, such as automotive in this case, will also help overcome the challenges posed by stringent regulations of postconsumer plastics for food contact applications.
+The resulting composite materials can be used for various applications, such as automotive parts, battery casings, etc. Choosing non-food applications, such as automotive, in this case, will also help overcome the challenges posed by stringent regulations of postconsumer plastics for food contact applications.

 1.6 Novelty